franciscampbell/content-ops-starter/content/pages/index.md

         text: >
           Create and maintain dynamic, user-friendly websites tailored to the needs of local businesses, nonprofits, and community organizations.
-          This includes features like business websites, online stores, event management, donation platforms, and online directories.
+          This includes development of business websites, online stores, event management, donation platforms, and online directories.
         actions: []
         elementId: null